TortoisesSAO/CodesDevice/README.md

 ## State Machine and Task Activation Modes

-The firmware employs a state machine model to manage the device's behavior.
+The firmware employs a state machine model to manage the device's behaviour.
 It operates in different modes, each optimized for specific scenarios:

 1. **Normal Mode:** This mode includes a set of tasks actively engaged based on the device's intended operation.
 For instance, during standard data collection, sensor tasks and communication modules are active.

 2. **Low-Power Mode:** In situations where continuous operation isn't necessary, the system can transition to a low-power state.
 Unnecessary tasks are suspended, reducing power consumption while maintaining essential functionalities like periodic activity monitoring.

-3. **Animal Behavior-Dependent Mode:** To optimize power usage further, the firmware monitors animal behavior and adjusts its operation accordingly.
+3. **Animal Behavior-Dependent Mode:** To optimize power usage further, the firmware monitors animal behaviour and adjusts its operation accordingly.
 If the animal remains inactive for a specified duration, non-critical tasks are suspended, and the device enters a sleep state.
 This feature minimizes energy consumption during periods of inactivity.

 ## Power Consumption Optimization